 Health insurance in Germany is mandatory.
 Citizens have to choose between state health insurance or private health insurance.
 Find here information about health insurance companies in Germany and the costs involved.

-Germany has one of the best healthcare systems in Europe and foreigners living and working in Germany are eligible to access subsidised German healthcare services.
-However, to access German healthcare it is mandatory for all residents in Germany to have some form health insurance.
+The German healthcare system is one of the best healthcare systems in Europe and foreigners living and working in Germany are eligible to access subsidised German healthcare services.
+However, to access German healthcare it is mandatory for all residents in Germany to have some form of health insurance.

 By law, everyone living in Germany needs to be insured for hospital and outpatient medical treatment through state or private health insurance.
 It is also mandatory to show proof of health insurance to apply for a German residence or work permit.

 Once you are a resident in Germany, it is compulsory to be a member of either a statutory health insurance scheme (gesetzliche Krankenkasse, GVK) or a private insurance scheme (private Krankenversicherung, PVK); which insurance you are eligible to claim is largely dependent on your employment situation, explained below.
 Some exemptions can apply, for example, if you are an international student.

 This guide explains which German health insurance you must apply for to access the German healthcare system and how to compare health insurance policies: